Unusual wave-packet spreading and entanglement dynamics in non-Hermitian disordered many-body systems: Spreading of a wave packet in non-Hermitian systems with non-reciprocal hopping

 is indicated by a broken curve in the panel.
 On the side of the extended phase $W<W_c$, $v_G$ continues to take a relatively large value until quite close to the phase transition; at a fixed value of $g$, it rather tends to increase as $W$ increases until an abrupt fall at the phase transition.

 Panel (b) shows a similar plot for the quantity: $\sigma(t)=\Delta x (t)-\Delta x (0)$ at some fixed time $t=t_0$, where $\Delta x (t)$ has been redefined as

 The quantity $\sigma(t)=\Delta x (t)-\Delta x (0)$ is expected to measure 2. to what extent the density $\rho_j(t)$ is spread around $x_G(t)$ The plot shows that similarly to the behavior of $v_G$ in panel (a), the spread of the wave packet also shows a sharp distinction in the extended ($W<W_c$) and localized ($W>W_c$) phase.
 Here, in terms of $\Delta x (t)$, not only it takes a finite value on the side of the extended phase: $W<W_c$, but the appearance of a peak may be easily seen as $W$ is increased toward and close to the localization transition (\ref{wc_NH2}) at $g$ fixed.
-We interpret that this enhancement of $\sigma(t)$ slightly before the localization transition reflects the the cascade-like explosion of diffusion dynamics seen in the density profile of the wave packet in Fig. \ref{fig_1pd}, panel (c).
+We interpret that this enhancement of $\sigma(t)$ slightly before the localization transition reflects the the cascade-like explosion of the wave packet seen in the density profile in Fig. \ref{fig_1pd}, panel (c).